-Mars' atmosphere makes breathing impossible: it is only 1% dense than that on Earth.
+Mars' atmosphere makes breathing impossible: it is only 1% dense than that present on Earth.
 Not a good start for colony projects on the red planet, between those drawn from independent groups (complete with cities) to that which Elon Musk is working on.

 What if it was possible to somehow obtain oxygen on Mars?